Rainicy/survival/README.md

 [**Development**] if you need modify the code and extend for your own application, you need [Java 8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) and [Maven](https://maven.apache.org/).

 ## Setup
 In order to run survival as an application, please download the latest [pre-complied package](https://github.com/Rainicy/survival/releases/) (with a name like **survival-x.x.x.zip**) and unzip it.
-Go to the unzipped forlder.
+Go to the unzipped folder.
 You are ready to go now!

 ## Cox PH Linear Model Application